adejam/design-teardown/README.md

 # Design Teardown
-The main objective of this project is to build a grayscale heat map of [Smashing Magazine Homepage](https://www.smashingmagazine.com/) that indicates which elements have the greatest weight in the visual hierarchy using HTML and CSS.
+The main objective of this project is to build a grayscale heat map of [Smashing Magazine Homepage](https://www.smashingmagazine.com/) to demonstrate the visual hierarchy of the elements using HTML and CSS.

 The project uses semantic html and CSS positioning and floating elements.
-CSS flexbox in conjunction with CSS float property is used for effective positioning of the elements.CSS Arial and Sans-serif Font Family were also used.
+CSS flexbox in conjunction with CSS float property is used for effective positioning of the elements.CSS Arial and Sans-serif Font Family were also used to demostrate CSS Typography.

 This project demonstrates visual hierarchy, typography and design principles.